aleskucera/cras-project-template/README.md

 For more on uploading and downloading images, refer to the [Scripts documentation](docs/scripts.md).

-## How to use the project's container
+## How to Use the Project's Container

 Once the container images have been built and uploaded, you can download and run them on any machine.
 To download the images, use the following command: